-A rendering engine technology packed as an SDK, Adobe PDF Print Engine lets you develop RIP technology for commercial print.
-Reproduce prints of any color, size, or grade, using same core technologies as those in Adobe Photoshop, Illustrator, and Acrobat.
+Adobe PDF Print Engine is the industry's leading rendering SDK for maximizing print potential.
+Packaged for OEM development, it lets you build RIP technology for commercial, industrial, and specialty print applications — reproducing output of any color, size, or grade using the same core rendering technologies found in Adobe Photoshop, Illustrator, and Acrobat.

 High-Volume Print Operations with Adobe's Native RIP Technology